raiden-network/raidex/README.md

 - activate the virtual environment before starting raidex

 **WebUI**

-After installing all dependecies (see `./webui/README.md`), the WebUI can than be started
+After installing all dependecies (see `./webui/README.md`), the WebUI can then be started
 with:

 ```